Dr Andrew Logan Wellington Eye Centre

 Flap problems

-FemtoLASIK surgery involves cutting a thin flap of corneal tissue using a femtosecond laser.
-This flap is then lifted out of the way and an excimer laser is used to reshape the tissue under the flap to correct vision.
-The flap is then repositioned in its original location.
-The corneal flap heals very slowly and can be displaced in the first few weeks after surgery.
-It’s most likely to happen if the eye is rubbed.
+FemtoLASIK surgery involves creating a thin flap of corneal tissue using a femtosecond laser.
+This flap is then lifted out of the way and an excimer laser is used to reshape the tissue under the flap.
+The reshaping of this tissue is what corrects the vision.
+The flap is then returned to its original location.
+The corneal flap heals slowly, meaning it can be displaced in the first few weeks after surgery.
+This is most likely to happen if the eye is rubbed.

-If the flap shifts, the eye will usually become very uncomfortable and vision will become markedly worse.
-When this occurs the flap can usually be repositioned with full recovery of vision as long as this is done promptly.
+If the flap shifts, the eye will usually become very uncomfortable and the vision will become markedly worse.
+When attended to promptly, the flap can be repositioned with a full recovery of vision.
 If a displaced or wrinkled flap is not treated promptly, it can become very difficult to get it back into the correct position.

-It is important to avoid rubbing the eye or exposing it to trauma after having LASIK surgery, especially in the first few months after surgery.
-Flap wrinkling and displacement was more common when LASIK flaps were cut using a mechanical cutter called a microkeratome but has become much less common with the use of lasers to make the corneal flaps.
+It is important to avoid rubbing the eye or exposing it to trauma after having LASIK surgery.
+This is especially true in the first few months after surgery.
+In the past flap wrinkling and displacement was more common.
+That was when LASIK flaps were cut using a mechanical cutter called a microkeratome, rather than the more modern technique of using lasers to create the flaps.

 Occasionally, skin cells from the surface of the eye can grow underneath the flap – a condition called epithelial ingrowth.
 This is relatively uncommon after a first LASIK procedure but occurs more commonly after retreatments.
-In many cases, the skin cells that have grown under the flap can be left alone without causing issues.
-However, if the area of skin under the flap is large or increasing in size or is affecting vision or the health of the surface of the eye, the LASIK flap may need to be lifted to allow removal of the ingrown skin cells.
+In many cases, these skin cells that have grown under the flap will resolve, with no issues.
+If the area of skin cells under the flap is large or increasing in size, or if the cells are affecting vision, comfort or the health of the surface of the eye, removal is recommended.
+Removal can involve lifting the LASIK flap.

 Vision loss or changes